bawilc01/simple_web_scraper/README.md

 # Web Scraping Example

 This is an example web scraping project.
-What it is doing is going to newegg.com for laptops and recording names and prices of available laptops.
-The information gathered will be written to a file.
+It will scrape data from a given webpage and log it for analysis.

 Requirements: